jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 ### 60 When processing of substantive application may be suspended
 (1) Processing of a substantive application may be suspended in the following circumstances:
   (a) by direction of the EPA under section 61:
-  (b) by direction of the Minister under section 62:
+  (b) by direction of the panel convener under section 62:
-  (c) at the discretion of the panel following a request under section 64 by the applicant:
+  (c) at the discretion of the panel convener or the panel following a request under section 64 by the applicant:
   (d) if the EPA commissions advice under section 68(2)﻿(b).
 (2) Any time frame under this Act that relates to the processing of a substantive application excludes any period during which processing of the application is suspended.